www.brinsea.com (use the coupon code FRESH for 10% off)

 I think the waiting is the hardest part.
 I check on the eggs many times a day, making sure the temperature is right (which it always is thanks to my Brinsea Mini Advance incubator) and the one reservoir is still filled with water.
 I am turning the eggs religiously.
 Every day I cross one more square off on the calendar, patiently counting down until Day 21.

-Today the bones are being formed.
+Today the bones are being formed and the beak is starting to harden.
 All of the eggs have sort of a dark 'blob' in them, with an air sac at the blunt end.
 As the chick grows, the dark part should continue to get larger, as should the air sac.
 The yolk will eventually be absorbed by the growing chick and is what sustains it during its first hours of life.

 Did you know that an egg contains all the nutrients necessary for life except for Vitamin C ?
 Chickens don't need Vitamin C to sustain life.